 - Represented StorMedia Texas LLC, the owner of a portfolio of patents relating to storage media, in a patent infringement action against the major manufacturers of hard drives.
 The matter was settled with each defendant on confidential terms.

 - Represented Diodem LLC, the owner of a portfolio of laser dentistry patents in a patent infringement action against the three major dental laser manufacturers.
-In December 2004, Greg negotiated a settlement agreement with the principal defendant, resulting in cash, stock, and additional consideration to the client valued at more than $10 million.
+Greg negotiated a settlement agreement with the principal defendant, resulting in cash, stock, and additional consideration to the client valued at more than $10 million.
 Settlements with the remaining defendants were reached on the eve of trial on confidential terms.

 - Represented a group of Fortune 500 companies in a suit against 29 cities arising out of the Operating Industries Superfund site in Monterey Park, California.
 After receiving a favorable verdict in the phase-one liability trial, Greg negotiated settlements from the defendants totaling more than $60 million.

 - Represented artist Hiro Yamagata in a $5 million breach of contract suit brought against him by producer Seymour Weintraub.
 A Los Angeles Superior Court jury returned a defense verdict and awarded damages to Mr. Yamagata on his counterclaim for negligent misrepresentation.

 - Law Clerk for Chief Justice Warren E. Burger and Associate Justice Antonin Scalia of the United States Supreme Court.

 - Law Clerk to Ninth Circuit Judge J. Clifford Wallace.

 - Harvard Law School, (J.D., magna cum laude, 1986)